What is peer-to-peer (P2P) lending?

 If you're a lender, there are a few things you need to watch out for when using peer-to-peer lending sites:

-- RateSetter and Zopa show the rates of return you can expect after they've deducted their fee.
-On Funding Circle, the rates you see usually don't include their 1% annual fee.
+- Funding Circle and Zopa show the rates of return you can expect after they've deducted their fee.

 - You'll need to weigh up the risk of losing some or all of your money.
 The risk is likely to be lower if there's a compensation fund.